google-research/pix2struct/README.md

 ## Inference

-We provide two ways of performing inference can be run on CPU.
+We provide two ways of performing inference.
 For testing and demoing purposes, these may be run on CPU.
 In that case, please set the `JAX_PLATFORMS` environment variable to `cpu`.

 ### Command-line example

 We provide a minimal script for performing inference on a single example.
-This path has only been test at extremely small scale is not meant for larger-scale inference.
-For large-scale, we recommend setting a custom task with dummy labels and running the evaluation script (`t5x.eval`) as documented above.
+This path has only been tested at extremely small scale and is not meant for larger-scale inference.
+For large-scale inference, we recommend setting a custom task with dummy labels and running the evaluation script (`t5x.eval`) as documented above.

 In the following example, we show the command for predicting the caption of an image using a base-sized checkpoint finetuned on the TextCaps task.
 For a task